What is a trade union?

 How do trade unions work?

 Members pay subscription fee toward their union, similar to what you might pay to join a gym or use a streaming service.
-Then, if an issue arises in the workplace or you require advice, you can contact the union for support.
+Then, if an issue arises at work, no matter how big or small, or you require advice, you can contact your union and/or trade union rep for support.

 Unfortunately, unions are unable to help (in most cases) with issues that arise prior to membership.
 That’s why its vital that you sign up to be a union member straight away rather than leaving it until an issue arises and it is too late.

-What are my rights with joining a union?
+What are my rights with joining a trade union?

 Individually, you have a right to: